 Vermont averages over 500 reported cases of waterborne or foodborne illnesses each year.
 Reported illnesses are more likely during the warmest months and following heavy rains.

-Beach closures are common following heavy rains, as sewage or animal waste can wash into surface waters and result in unsafe E. coli bacteria levels for up to 48 hours following a heavy rainfall event.
+Beach closures are common following heavy rains, as sewage or animal waste can wash into surface waters and cause unsafe E. coli bacteria levels for up to 48 hours following a heavy rainfall.
 During Tropical Storm Irene, 30 public water systems experienced treatment system failures, many private wells were contaminated by flood waters, and over $10 million in damage occurred to crops and farmlands affected by flooding.